arangodb/docs-hugo/site/content/3.12/release-notes/version-3.11/incompatible-changes-in-3-11.md

   Check the following list of potential breaking changes **before** upgrading to this ArangoDB version and adjust any client applications if necessary
 ---
+## Active Failover deployment mode deprecation

+Running a single server with asynchronous replication to one or more passive single servers for automatic failover is deprecated and will no longer be supported in the next minor version of ArangoDB, from v3.12 onward.

 ## Extended naming constraints for collections, Views, and indexes

 In ArangoDB 3.9, the `--database.extended-names-databases` startup option was